WestDRI/wgpages/content/chapel-compact.md

 - {{<a "https://learnxinyminutes.com/docs/chapel" "Learn X=Chapel in Y minutes">}}
 - {{<a "https://stackoverflow.com/questions/tagged/chapel" "Chapel on StackOverflow">}}
 - Watch {{<a "https://youtu.be/0DjIdRJIqRY" "Chapel: Productive, Multiresolution Parallel Programming talk">}} by Brad Chamberlain
-- WestGrid's April 2019 webinar {{<a "https://bit.ly/39iRSbx" "Working with distributed unstructured data in Chapel">}}
+- WestGrid's April 2019 webinar {{<a "https://training.westdri.ca/programming#chapel" "Working with distributed unstructured data in Chapel">}}
-- WestGrid's March 2020 webinar {{<a "https://bit.ly/3QnP1Pd" "Working with data files and external C libraries in Chapel">}} discusses writing arrays to NetCDF and HDF5 files from Chapel
+- WestGrid's March 2020 webinar {{<a "https://training.westdri.ca/programming#chapel" "Working with data files and external C libraries in Chapel">}} discusses writing arrays to NetCDF and HDF5 files from Chapel

-&nbsp;